-The group is a part of the department of Computer Science, Faculty of SCIENCE, University of Copenhagen.
-We are primarily located in Copenhagen but the project has strong links to the University of California, Berkeley and visits and research stays in Berkeley should be expected.
+The group is a part of department of Computer Science and department of Biology, Faculty of SCIENCE, as well as the GLOBE Institute, Faculty of Health, University of Copenhagen.
+We are primarily located in Copenhagen, but the project has strong links to University of California, Berkeley and visits and research stays in Berkeley should be expected.

-We offer creative and stimulating working conditions in a dynamic and international research environment.
+We offer creative and stimulating working conditions in dynamic and international research environment.

 The PhD programme

-Depending on your level of education, you can undertake the PhD programme as either:
+Depending of your level of education, you can undertake the PhD programme as either:

-A three-year full-time study within the framework of the regular PhD programme (5+3 scheme), if you already have an education equivalent to a relevant Danish master’s degree.
+Option A: A three year full-time study within the framework of the regular PhD programme (5+3 scheme), if you already have an education equivalent to a relevant Danish master’s degree.

-An up to five-year full-time study programme within the framework of the integrated MSc and PhD programme (the 3+5 scheme), if you do not have an education equivalent to a relevant Danish master ́s degree – but you have an education equivalent to a Danish bachelor's ́s degree.
+Option B: An up to five year full-time study programme within the framework of the integrated MSc and PhD programme (the 3+5 scheme), if you do not have an education equivalent to a relevant Danish master´s degree – but you have an education equivalent to a Danish bachelors´s degree.

 Option A: Getting into a position on the regular PhD programme

 To be eligible for the regular PhD programme, you must have completed a degree programme, equivalent to a Danish master’s degree (180 ECTS/3 FTE BSc + 120 ECTS/2 FTE MSc) related to the subject area of the project (see above).
 For information of eligibility of completed programmes, see General assessments for specific countries and Assessment database.